-If you’re a funny, creative or interesting person with a unique perspective on some aspect of digital life, we want you to appear on Clickfire.
-We offer Google Authorship, social media profile and link credit (nofollow).
+If you’re a funny, creative or interesting writer with a unique perspective on some aspect of social media, we want you to appear on Clickfire.
+We offer a social media profile and link credit (nofollow).
 In some cases we pay writers a fee for exceptional work.

 Do you have a particularly brilliant content idea?
 Here is exactly what you need to do to write and get your work published at Clickfire.